mattsacks/vim-eddie/README.md

 * *My JavaScript doesn't look like that*

 Sometimes I mess around in syntax files.
-They're [on Github](http://github.com/mattsa/dotfiles/vimbundles) but I won't take any responsibility for things malfunctioning if you decide to use them.
+It's [on Github](https://github.com/mattsa/vim-javascript) but I won't take any responsibility for things malfunctioning if you decide to use them.

 * *How do I get the highlight group for a word?*